automation

 Disables the automator.

 No automations can be started while the automator is disabled.
 If an automation is running or paused it will be stopped.
-You need to provide a cause which will be used as notification message.

 enable ¶